This is How You Use Social Proof to Make More Sales

 The people who gave the wrong answer were asked afterward why they did it.
 Many of them said they knew it was wrong but they didn’t want to be the one to stand out from the crowd.

-When buying online, we like to see what the “crowd” says about a product.
+Online customers like to see what the “crowd” says about a product in different social media platform.
 We make decisions based on what they say.
 If most of them say it’s worth buying, we tend to agree with them too.

 And you know why this is?
 Blame your brain.